alicompute/alicompute/README.md

 👋 Hi, I’m @alicompute
-👀 I’m interested in new coding with best suite in all technology 🌱 I’m currently learning mobile app development
-💞️ I’m looking to collaborate on xcode and kotlin
+👀 I’m interested in new coding with best suite in all technology 🌱 I’m currently learning mobile app and web app development 💞️ I’m working on react, node.js, redux and so on.
-📫 How to reach me mdali_2000@yahoo.com

 <!---
 alicompute/alicompute is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.